Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Voltage drop between battery negative and amp ground

 A ground may test okay with the system off but struggle under load.
 That is why real-world voltage testing while the system is playing can be helpful.
+If voltage drops hard at the amp, the power and ground path need to be checked.

-Grounding to the Battery vs Chassis
+Grounding to the Battery vs Grounding to the Chassis

 Some systems ground the amplifier to the chassis.
 Some larger or more advanced systems may run ground wire back to the battery or battery bank depending on the layout.